 - Hot Water on Demand: I find this is actually quite useful if you have tea drinkers and/or need hot water on demand for another drink.
 This is especially good for offices or common areas.
 There are other cases where it might be helpful, too.

 - Enhanced Nightlight: This is helpful if you brewing coffee early in the AM before work and don’t want to wake up the whole house by turning on lights.
 It’s not a huge advantage, but a nice little extra for your brewing experience.

 Final Recommendation – Who is Each Best For?

 So what’s the final verdict?
-They are both very similar coffee makers machines, but there are circumstances where one might be better option.
+They are both very similar coffee maker machines, but there are circumstances where one might be a better option.

 Personally, if you don’t need the hot water on demand, The K475 coffee maker is a better value and price.
 It’s about $30 less than the K575 at this listing.
 Unless you have lots of tea drinkers around, of course.
 Even so, is it that hard to wait 1 minute for the brew time?

 Pro Tip: If you don’t already, also consider investing in reusable K-Cup filters (can save money and other things… like the environment!).
 You can check out my comprehensive recommendations for the best K-Cup reusable filters here.

 If you have also been looking at the K550 and K450, you can check out a similar comparison that I did.